Chiro, physio or massage?

 By Dr. Laina Shulman

-I am asked this question a great deal and will answer it keeping in mind that there are many unique scopes of practice within each of these professions.
-I will answer it as a chiropractor who has spent 19 years in practice working with and referring to many types of health practitioners including physiotherapists and massage therapists.
+I am asked this question a great deal and will answer it keeping in mind that there are many unique scopes of practice within each profession.
+I’ll answer it as a chiropractor who has spent 25 years in practice working with many health practitioners.
 The goal is always maximum healing for the patient.

 Years of education:

 Their extensive knowledge of

 healing and diagnosis provides chiropractors with the title doctor.

 Our doctors take the time to ensure thatevery patient understands the cause of their symptoms and the recommended course of action.
 If the doctor determines that he/she is not a chiropractic case they are referred to the appropriate health practitioner that day.
 If it is determined that it is a chiropractic case the doctor will recommend the appropriate course of care.

 In some cases, working with other health practitioners helps symptoms resolve most quickly.
 For example: When the spine is out of alignment the body naturally tightens the surrounding muscles.
 This is the body’s own defense mechanism guarding the area.
 This is why some patients report that no matter how much they stretch or massage muscles tighten up again very quickly.
 The muscles have been protecting an underlying issue in the spine.